-For lunch, try Ngo Hang Chieu, near Dong Xuan market, if you’re in the area as it comes to life at lunchtime.
+For lunch, try Ngo Hang Chieu, near Dong Xuan market if you’re in the area as it comes to life at lunchtime.
 We like the pho tieu and the bun cha, another must eat.
 Likewise, check out Ngo Trang Tien, where we recommend mien tron, or Tung Duy Tan, food street itself.
-Tung Duy Tan is is also popular in the evenings — try the place at the junction of Tong Duy Tan and Cam Chi for banh cuon or share some good value Hue dishes at Net Hue.
+Tung Duy Tan is also popular in the evenings -- try the place at the junction of Tong Duy Tan and Cam Chi for banh cuon or share some good value Hue dishes at Net Hue.
 If you’re over near the cathedral, Ly Quoc Su has some good indoor lunch spots, including Pho 10 Ly Quoc Su and Noodle and Roll.

 You’ve also got to drink.
-Worth trying during even the briefest stay are iced lemon tea, Vietnamese coffee – iced or hot – and beer, either the bia hoi or bottled version.
-Be sure to take in the view from a well located bar or cafe — Café Pho Co is a good spot.
+Worth trying during even the briefest stay are iced lemon tea, Vietnamese coffee -- iced or hot -- and beer, either the bia hoi or bottled version.
+Be sure to take in the view from a well-located bar or cafe — Cafe Pho Co is a good spot.

-The sweet toothed should give che a try or if you’re more a fan of savoury, how about a banh my kebab for something more substantial?
+The sweet toothed should also give che a try or if you’re more a fan of savoury, how about a banh my kebab for something more substantial?

 The options are endless and if you fall in love with Vietnamese food, be sure to check out our street food tour reviews and choose an outfit to take you on further explorations.